lehuygiang28/package-starter/README.md

 - `lint:fix`: Lints the code and fixes any errors
 - `format`: Formats the code
 - `format:fix`: Formats the code and fixes any errors
+- `release`: Releases the project
+- `release:pre`: Pre-releases the project

 ## 🛠️ Development Recommendations